-Nick Bennett is East Sussex County Councillor for Arlington, East Hoathly and Hellingly, and Lead Member for Transport and Environment.
+Nick Bennett is East Sussex County Councillor for Arlington, East Hoathly and Hellingly, and Deputy Leader and Lead Member for Resources and Climate Change

 I believe that our stewardship of the environment and providing sustainable and necessary growth which includes opportunities for young people are the keys to maintaining our sense of belonging here.